 - Information from the truck’s “black box.”

-As you are recovering from your injuries, an attorney can perform the investigation necessary, allowing you to focus on your recovery.
+As you are recovering from your injuries, an experienced truck wreck lawyer can perform the investigation necessary, allowing you to focus on your recovery.

 The truck company will have an investigator on the scene within an hour of the crash.
 This investigator will immediately begin collecting evidence to use for their case.
-You really need an attorney by your side if the investigator tries to talk to you about what happened.
+You should have a truck wreck attorney by your side for if/when the investigator tries to talk to you about what happened.